satwareAG/doctrine-firebird-driver/README.md

 - Firebird SQL 3.0 language reference: [Firebird 3.0](https://firebirdsql.org/file/documentation/html/en/refdocs/fblangref30/firebird-30-language-reference.html)
 - PHP Firebird Extension Source: [PHP Firebird extension](https://github.com/FirebirdSQL/php-firebird)

-The PHP Driver will be implemented for PHP 8.1+ and should be covered with PHP Unit Tests.
-Download all given resources for reference.
+The PHP Driver is implemented for PHP 8.1+ and should be covered with PHP Unit Tests.
+You can download all given resources for reference.